 The Friday after Thanksgiving had evolved to the point the “day” had become a “season” when companies’ marketing strategies created the busiest shopping day of the year.

 Before the public acceptance of Black Friday and the visions of big bargains dancing like sugar plums in shoppers’ minds, the busiest day of the year was typically the Saturday before Christmas.

 Exclusive and Limited Time Deal

-One has to wonder how these retailers make money with discounts that range from 20% to 70% and more.
+One has to wonder how these retailers make money with discounts from 20% to 70% and more.
 Discounting as a viable marketing or sales strategy traces its roots eons ago to some unknown seller in open-air markets of the time, who discovered you could sell more if you sold for less.

 What’s more, the customer had to be convinced they were getting great bargains.
 The profitability of discounting depends on the volume of goods sold.

 Retailers correctly calculated that if average sales of a given item could be significantly increased, the discounting would affect pay for itself.